OlivierSohn/hamazed/README.md

 A terminal ascii game I write to practice some Haskell.
 With 12 levels, of increasing difficulty.

 In this game, you control a ship in direction, and you can shoot at moving numbers.
-When the sum of shot numbers is equal to the objective number of the level, the level is completed.
+During the 5 first seconds, the ship is immune to collisions with numbers, but after that, if the ship collides with a number it disintegrates.
-During the 5 first seconds of each level, the ship is immune to collisions with numbers, but after that, if the ship collides with a number it disintegrates.
+When the sum of shot numbers is equal to the objective number, the level is completed.

 # Backlog